uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

   (repomd.xml or Release)
 - if all `last_modified` timestamps are newer then the timestamp of the main metadata file, re-generate the bootstrap repository
-- if any `last_modified` timestamps are newer then the timestamp of the main metadata file and the `modified date` of the main metadata file is older than 26 hours, re-generate the bootstrap repository.
-This is for the case a channel is not synced.
-It can happen on custom repositories needed for bootstrap repositories.
+- if any `last_modified` timestamps are newer then the timestamp of the main metadata file and the `modified date` of the main metadata file is older than 4 hours, re-generate the bootstrap repository.
+This is for the case a channel has a different schedule as the other channles.
+Or somebody called `spacewalk-repo-sync` manual for one channel only.
+The 4 hours are a grace period to prevent inconsistant data in the bootstrap repo.
+We only generate the repository when all mandatory repos finished syncing at least 1 time in the past.

 Provide a `--force` option to enforce recreation of all bootstrap repositories without checking if needed.
 Mostly for manual usage.